DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Experiment Design

-We compare our approach to neuron-coverage-based methods that use five different coverage criteria as introduced in Section \ref{sec:background}.
-Since these coverage criteria contain configurable parameters, as shown in Table \ref{tab:param}, we use the various parameters as suggested by their original authors.
+We compare our approach to coverage-based methods that use eleven different neuron coverage criteria as introduced in Section~\ref{sec:bkg}.
+Since these neuron coverage criteria contain configurable parameters, as shown in Table~\ref{tab:param}, we use various parameters as suggested by their original authors.

-Each comparison experiment is conducted in four modes with regard to two aspects: (1) using CTM or CAM to prioritize tests; and (2) prioritizing tests in the original datasets or prioritizing tests that combine the original tests and adversarial tests.
+Each comparison experiment is conducted in four modes with regard to two aspects: (1) using CTM or CAM to prioritize tests; and (2) prioritizing tests in the original datasets or prioritizing tests that combine the original tests and the adversarial tests.